 If you are interested in a career that combines computers, mathematics, and biology, then Bioinformatics may be for you.
 Bioinformatics is a relatively new interdisciplinary field that uses computational and mathematical tools to organize, sift through, and make sense of biological data (e.g., DNA and protein sequences).
 Common bioinformatics applications include identifying genes in a newly sequenced genome, predicting protein structure/function from a DNA or mRNA sequence, and identifying biomarkers based on the differences in gene expression patterns between individuals with and without cancer.

-Students: I will be teaching a Bioinformatics course (CSC-360) in Spring 2014 and opportunities to carry out research in Bioinformatics are available.
+Students: Research opportunities in Bioinformatics are available.
 Please contact me for more information if you are interested.

 Click here for a presentation that I gave to the Mathematical Biology class, 4/17/2015.